 Wash Your Hands

 Keeping your hands clean will help ensure that your water stays clean.
-Dirty hands can contaminate the water you are drinking and the food you are eating.
+Dirty hands can contaminate the water you are drinking and your food.

 Don’t let Your Filter Freeze